Official-Husko/mul-tor/README.md

   A: Please first check the [rejected sites][3] and [issues page][4] to ensure it hasn't been previously mentioned.
 If not, feel free to [open a new issue][167].

   Q: What about rejected sites?\
-  A: I will check the sites every once in a while to see if the issues i mentioned have been resolved.
-If you know the issue has been resolved or why i encountered an issue feel free to [open a new issue][167].
+  A: I will check the sites every once in a while to see if the issues I mentioned have been resolved.
+If you know the issue has been resolved or why I encountered an issue feel free to [open a new issue][167].

   Q: Why is it called Mul-Tor?\
   A: I have no idea.

-  Q: What if i really need one of the rejected sites?\
+  Q: What if I need one of the rejected sites?\
   A: This project is open to contributions.
 Maybe somebody else can add it.
-You may [open a new issue][167] if there isn't one already so that i can check it again.
+You may [open a new issue][167] if there isn't one already so that I can check it again.

   Q: Certain sites offer an API but you didn't use it.
 Why?\
-  A: Because this makes it easier for users and it doesn't need any accounts and sign ups.
-I plan to add api functions to these for users that want to use it.
+  A: Because this makes it easier for users and it doesn't need any accounts and sign-ups.
+I plan to add API functions to these for users who want to use it.

-  Q: Somebody else already has the issue im having.
-What do i do?\
+  Q: Somebody else already has the issue I'm having.
+What do I do?\
   A: Simply upvote the issue.
 If you have additional data you think could help me solve said issue feel free to comment it.
 </details>